 What: Crisp has taken the city by storm, quickly making a name for itself and coming out as one of the best restaurants in London.
 Here, pizzas are called pies and come with a thick crust and multiple types of cheese.
 The menu boasts uniquely named pizzas - such as the ‘Vecna Pie’ which comes topped with pepperoni, parmesan, burrata and hot honey.
 There's also options for a nutella calzone if you're looking for something sweet.
 The best part?
 The options are all super affordable!

 Bridge Baker, Fulham

 What: As far as pizza places in London go, this Fulham Bakery is keeping it classic.
 Slow-fermented dough ensures a light and crisp base that still has that thick and bubbly crust.
 At Bridge Baker, the pizza comes in all varieties from the classic margherita to more exciting options such as the ‘Hot Honey’ special which is topped with salami, goat’s cheese, black olives and homemade honey.
 Pizzas here are always pretty reasonable, plus they have happy hour deals making certain ones even more affordable!

 What: Cheap and cheerful, self-service joint Pizza Union boasts a handful of sites across London, including in King’s Cross and Spitalfields.
 The USP here is that your pizzas are often ready to collect from the counter in under five minutes, with options to choose from including both the classics and more contemporary takes.
 Although dine-in tables are available, all branches offer takeaway if you’re short on time.

 Book now: Pizza Union King’s Cross

-Pizza Pilgrims, Various locations
+Pizza Pilgrims, Covent Garden and other locations